eclipse-archived/ceylon-lang.org/documentation/1.2/reference/structure/class.md

         /* declarations of class members */
     }

-The general form of a class declaration looks like this:
+A more general form of a class declaration with initializer parameters looks like this:

 <!-- lang:none -->
     ANNOTATIONS